neoncitylights/ContextualTime/README.md

 ## Public API
 ### Usage
 All phrases inherit from a common abstract class known as `TimePhrase`.
-Every time phrase contains a coefficient, and a unit of time.

 ```c#
 Parser parser = new();